 What Affects the pH of Your Water Supply?

 - Pollution.
 Mining activities can cause nearby water supplies to become very acidic.
-For example waste water from a coal mine can have a pH of 2.
-If this waste water reaches nearby rivers or reservoirs, it contributes in creating an acidic freshwater environment. .
+For example, wastewater from a coal mine can have a pH of 2.
+If this wastewater reaches nearby rivers or reservoirs, it contributes to creating an acidic freshwater environment.
 Treatment plants should monitor reservoirs and catchments for changes in water quality.

 - Rocks beneath groundwater.
 The quality of groundwater depends on the rock layers under which it sits.
 Water passing through limestone is most likely alkaline.
 Water seeping through sandstone and volcanic rocks may be acidic.